GearUp12499-org/GearUp12499-org.github.io/README.md

 If anything works, blame shuban

 If anyhting breaks, do NOT blame shuban.
-Blame some random ant or bug or dortio on the ground or smt idk
+Blame some random ant or bug or dorito on the ground or smt idk